Epiforge/Extensions/Design/direct-subscription.md

 The result is a structured value: eligible, or ineligible with the offending subexpression and a reason, as the previous section requires.

+## The subscription plan

+The verdict says whether.
+The plan says what, and it is what makes the execution path a transcription rather than a second derivation.

+A plan is an ordered list of subscriptions, each naming three things: the expression whose value is resolved once to yield the object subscribed to, the event attached to it, and the member name the handler acts upon.
+That is the table above, instantiated for a particular expression under particular options.
+The order is the graph's own — for an index, contents before indexer; for an operand, the operand's own subscriptions before those taken on it — so that a plan reads as the script the graph would perform.

+Several decisions inside it are worth stating, because each had a plausible alternative.

+**It is produced by the same walk as the verdict, not a second one.** The recursion carries a nullable collector; `Analyze` passes null and allocates nothing, `Plan` passes a list.
+Had planning been its own traversal, the two would have been separate statements of one rule, free to disagree about which subexpressions matter.
+This way there is nothing to keep in agreement.

+**The verdict-only path stays allocation-free.** Ineligibility is the common answer for anything nontrivial, and the observer asks for a verdict far more often than it will ask for a plan.

+**A plan names sites, not attachments.** Whether anything actually attaches at a site depends on which notification interfaces the value implements, which the analyzer generally cannot know without invoking something.
+It does not invoke anything.
+The one exception costs nothing: a `ConstantExpression` carries its value as a field of the node, so where the source is a constant the analyzer reads it, resolves `DictionaryOrCollectionChanged` down to the exact event or to no subscription at all, and drops property-changed sites on values that do not notify.
+That prune is what keeps a plan legible — without it every parameter-replacement constant and every integer index argument would contribute a site that resolves to nothing.

+The rule dividing those cases is worth stating as a rule, because it will be tempting to cross: **the analyzer inspects what the expression tree already holds and invokes nothing.** Reading a closure field would resolve more sites, and it is exactly the work the fast path exists to defer to execution.

+**Duplicate subscriptions are kept.** `person.NameGets + person.NameGets` plans two identical subscriptions, because the graph builds two member nodes and attaches two handlers.
+The rule reaches further than the obvious case, which a wrong test expectation was what revealed: an index over a constant collection plans `CollectionChanged` on it **twice** — once because the constant is itself a node that watches its own contents, and once because the index watches the contents of the object it indexes.
+Both really happen in the graph, on the same event of the same object, with different handlers.
+Collapsing them is permitted by the contract — which speaks of a *set* of change sources — and would be a strict win, since a fast-path handler re-evaluates the whole lambda and running it twice per change accomplishes nothing.
+It is not done here for two reasons: it requires deciding when two source expressions are the same, which the parameter-replacement pass has not been read closely enough to answer; and keeping the duplicates is the direction that matches the graph, which is the direction this document requires when in doubt.
+It is a deliberate deferral, not an oversight.

+**The plan is public, and it was going to be internal.** The argument for internal was that publishing a shape before anything consumes it is how you publish the wrong shape.
+The argument that beat it is that tests in this repository do not get visibility the library does not otherwise expose, so an internal plan is an untestable plan — and the whole reason to build it before the execution path is to have it under test first.
+The window in which this is a free breaking change closes when 4.0.0 ships.

+### A tightening found while doing it

+`IndexExpression.Indexer` is null for an array access, and the graph dereferences it unconditionally, so `GetObservableExpression` would throw on one.
+The analyzer previously declared such an expression eligible, which would have handed the fast path an expression the graph cannot observe — a divergence in the direction the fast path is not permitted to err, even though here the fast path is the one that works.
+It now refuses a null indexer as an unsupported kind.

 ## Turning it off

 `ExpressionObserverOptions` gains `UseDirectSubscription`, mirrored on `IExpressionObserver` as the other options are, so that a caller can decline the mechanism for a whole observer.